Aggregate accidents by ward

 Because you plan to analyze the collisions based on the routes where they occur, you'll also add a dataset with the city's cycling network.
 You downloaded this data at the beginning of the lesson but did not add it to the first page of your analysis.

-- On the ribbon, click the Add button.
+- On the ribbon, click the Add to page button.

 The Add to page window appears.